Fgeorgelewis/Movie-Soundtrack-Analysis/README.md

 project-root/
 │
 ├── data/
-│   ├── movies_2013_to_2023.csv
+│   ├── final_movie_dataset.csv
-│   ├── soundtrack_genres.csv
+│   ├── movie_dataset.csv
-│   └── spotify_genre_popularity.csv
+│   └── spotify_features.csv
 │
+├── plots/
-├── images/
+│   ├── animated_vs_live_action.png
-│   ├── soundtrack_genre_distribution.png
+│   ├── distributors.png
-│   ├── box_office_averages.png
+│   ├── genre_year.png
-│   ├── imdb_ratings_by_genre.png
+│   ├── gross_earnings_by_genre.png
-│   ├── revenue_vs_imdb_regression.png
+│   ├── gross_earnings_imdb_ratings.png
-│   ├── mpaa_ratings_comparison.png
+│   ├── imdb_rating_by_genre.png
-│   ├── release_month_distribution.png
+│   ├── mpaa_ratings.png
-│   ├── live_vs_animated.png
+│   ├── music_popularity.png
-│   ├── movie_genres_for_rap.png
+│   ├── primary_movie_genre.png
-│   ├── soundtrack_trends_over_time.png
+│   ├── rap_non_rap_seasons.png
-│   └── studio_distribution.png
+|   └── soundtrack_genres.png
 │
 ├── notebooks/
-│   ├── data_collection.ipynb
-│   ├── data_cleaning.ipynb
+│   ├── data_collection_cleaning.ipynb
-│   └── analysis_visualizations.ipynb
+│   └── data_visualizations.ipynb
 │
-└── rap_soundtracks_analysis.md
+└── README.md
 ```

 ---

 ## Final Thoughts

 This was one of the most rewarding and challenging projects I’ve taken on.
 As both a data analyst and a music fan, digging into this crossover between rap and film has been incredibly satisfying.
 There's still more to explore, but I hope this analysis helps spotlight the growing cultural and commercial influence of rap in the world of cinema.
+This is my first major data analysis project, and I hope to take what I've learned and apply it to future projects.